therecipe/qt/README.md

 	//this will let qtmoc know that you want a property called "firstProperty"
 	//there will be helper getter + setter functions and a changed signal created called:
 	//FirstProperty (IsFirstProperty for bools), SetFirstProperty, FirstProperyChanged
-	//the changed signal will be automatically called, when the property changes _ string `property:"firstProperty"`
+	_ string `property:"firstProperty"`
 }

-//this function will be automatically called, when you use the `NewExampleStruct` function
-//because you defined the "init" function as the constructor func (s *exampleStruct) init() {
+//this function will be automatically called, when you use the `NewExampleStruct` function func (s *exampleStruct) init() {
 	//here you can do some initializing
 	s.SetFirstProperty("defaultString")